Our 'Big Picture' Curriculum

 By linking subjects through themes, we aim to provide an inspiring, engaging and motivating curriculum that promotes both excellence and enjoyment.
 Our thematic approach enables all pupils to develop as learners and reach their potential.
 Each term, we start with an open-ended 'Big Picture' question, which is designed to encourage deep thinking.
 Memorable experiences are planned to inspire children, such as visiting experts or trips to significant places.
-Finally, pupils work towards an authentic outcome for all their learning by the end of the term, which places it in a real-life context and gives purpose.
+Finally, pupils work towards an authentic outcome, which places it in a real-life context, invites evaluation and gives purpose.

 Our 'Discover' term in the autumn focuses on history, with geography taking the lead in spring during our 'Explore' term.
 The final term of the year is our 'Create' term, when art and design are explored in detail.
 All other subjects are weaved into a thematic approach throughout.
 We hope this approach inspires the pupils to expand their learning beyond the school day and enthuses individuals to continue to investigate and learn at home.

 We continually strive to bring real-life experiences and opportunities into the curriculum and immerse the children within the current theme and make learning relevant.
 Each term, the pupils build on and learn new knowledge and skills.
 This is outlined for families in regular newsletters that give information about the learning that will take place.
 Enrichment activities are key to the learning that takes place.
 These may be visits or visitors to the school and form an integral part of the curriculum.
 In addition to this, all Year 6 pupils have the chance to take part in a residential visit.
 Professionals and experts support teaching and are able to extend learning opportunities.
 Subjects such as PE, dance, music and art are often delivered by specialists.